High Tea in Vancouver

 How much is high tea in Vancouver?

-Depending on the venue and whether you add extras like champagne, expect to pay between $30 and $80 per person.
+Depending on the venue and whether you add extras like champagne, expect to pay between $30 and $80 per person for luxury tea service.

 Yes.
 Especially on weekends.
 Some places book weeks in advance.